MethodAtlas

 American Economic Journal: Economic PolicyDOI: 10.1257/pol.2.3.180

-Saez introduced the modern bunching methodology by examining taxpayer responses to kink points in the US income tax schedule, where marginal tax rates change discretely.
-He showed how to estimate the compensated elasticity of reported income from the excess mass of taxpayers at kink points relative to a smooth counterfactual density fitted by polynomial.
-The paper established the standard empirical approach: bin the data, fit a polynomial excluding the bunching region, and compute the excess mass.
-He found modest elasticities overall but sharp bunching among the self-employed near the first EITC kink.
+Saez introduces the modern bunching methodology by examining taxpayer responses to kink points in the US income tax schedule, where marginal tax rates change discretely.
+He shows how to estimate the compensated elasticity of reported income from the excess mass of taxpayers at kink points relative to a smooth counterfactual density fitted by polynomial.
+The paper establishes the standard empirical approach: bin the data, fit a polynomial excluding the bunching region, and compute the excess mass.
+He finds modest elasticities overall but sharp bunching among the self-employed near the first EITC kink.

 Application (1)